langleyfoxall/technologies/platforms/web/cloudflare/crypto.md

 The crypto section is used for everything relating to SSL certificates, TLS and HTTPS rewriting.

-Click on the Crypto tab to get started:
+Go to the Crypto tab to get started

 ![Crypto tab](images/crypto/crypto-tab.jpg "Crypto tab")